aziddy/MovieSyncOnline/README.md

 # MovieSyncOnline

-Program to stream torrents to browser with sync controls, so you can watch them with friends
+Program to stream torrents to browser with sync controls, so you can watch them with friends over the internet